By: Kristin Bourne

 It's with hope that the demand for lionfish will help balance out the increasingly diminishing snappers as lionfish is scrumptious and a fine replacement for snapper.

 Just as Anguilla's indigenous crayfish is sweeter than most lobsters, the lionfish is prized for its tender, sweet meat.

 The only other fish meat that I've had that is similarly sweet is barracuda.

 Now that we know that eating lionfish is not only delectable but it serves an important purpose too, how does one taste it in Anguilla?

 Update: Since this article was written, the demand for lionfish seems to have somewhat diminished.
-You can still find lionfish on Dad's Bar & Grill's menu (described below) and occasionally at Mango's when they have it on special.
-It, however, is no longer available on a semi-regular and regular basis at Straw Hat and Pumphouse respectively.
+You can still find lionfish occasionally at Mango's when they have it on special.
+It, however, is no longer available on a semi-regular and regular basis at the restaurants outlined below.
 We will be keeping our eyes and ears open for spots where you can sample lionfish regularly and will update this page.
 If you have any tips and have tried this tasty fish in Anguilla, please share your experience here!

 Anguilla's chef that's leading the way in creating a demand for lionfish is Nick Dellinger of Straw Hat restaurant.

 Nick has communicated to the local fishermen that he works with directly that lionfish is "most wanted".